AllenStar-dev/Text-To-Speech/README.md

 * It takes some time for the server to set up after deploying for the first time UPTO 5-10 Minutes.
    - Add the input text for speech generation

-# Output of the app hosted on Akash Network
+#  TTS-App hosted on Akash Network
 ![image](https://github.com/AllenStar-dev/Text-To-Speech/assets/71061868/172fb131-c2e0-4310-b928-25d070291e4e)